henrybeedham/momwec/README.md

 4. Use new capitalism mechanics to outsmart your opponents.
 5. The player with the most assets at the end wins!

-## Features

 ## Contact
-For any questions or feedback, please open an issue on GitHub or contact us at support@momwec.com.
+For any questions or feedback, please open an issue on GitHub.

 Enjoy playing MOMWEC!